Why you must be curious, explorative and courageous when you work globally.

 Don’t ever expect that you automatically receive all the information you need.
 Instead, take responsibility for the situation and seek out the information yourself.

 WHERE, WHEN and HOW should you then tell about your own culture and ask how you do things in the other culture?
-That’s again VERY different from culture to culture!
-Get inspiration on how to do it in this article.
+That’s again VERY different from culture to culture, and it's important that you ask your questions in a culturally intelligent way!
+Get inspiration on how to do it in this video blog post and in this article.